zwrose/deke-list/README.md

 # ASTADKE Online
-The secure, online place for Dekes to update their contact info, as well as look up contact info of their fellow brothers
+The secure, online place for Sigma Tau Dekes to update their contact info, as well as look up contact info of their fellow brothers

 v1 work list (in no particular order):
 + Blog front end (including pagination)